Raymond Burr: Illness and death

 Raymond Burr's grave marker with his family in New Westminster, Canada.

-During the filming of his last Perry Mason movie in the spring of 1993, Burr fell ill.
-A Viacom spokesman told the media that the illness might be related to the renal cell carcinoma (malignant kidney tumor) that had been removed from Burr that February.
-It was determined that the cancer had spread to his liver and was at that point inoperable.
-Burr threw several "goodbye parties" before his death on September 12, 1993, at his Sonoma County ranch near Healdsburg.
+During the filming of his last Perry Mason movie in the spring of 1993, Burr became ill.
+A Viacom spokesman told the media that the illness might have been related to the renal cell carcinoma (malignant kidney tumour) that had been removed from Burr that February.
+It was later determined that the cancer had spread to his liver and was, by that point inoperable.
+Burr held several "goodbye parties" before his death on September 12, 1993, at his Sonoma County ranch near Healdsburg.
 He was 76 years old.

 The day after Burr's death, American Bar Association President R. William Ide III released a statement: "Raymond Burr's portrayals of Perry Mason represented lawyers in a professional and dignified manner. ...
 Mr. Burr strove for such authenticity in his courtroom characterizations that we regard his passing as though we lost one of our own."
 The New York Times reported that Perry Mason had been named second—after F. Lee Bailey, and before Abraham Lincoln, Thurgood Marshall, Janet Reno, Ben Matlock and Hillary Clinton—in a 1993 National Law Journal poll that asked Americans to name the attorney, fictional or not, they most admired.

 Burr was interred with his parents and sister Geraldine (1920-2001) at Fraser Cemetery, New Westminster, British Columbia.
-On October 1, 1993, about 600 family members and friends paid tribute to Burr at a private memorial service at the Pasadena Playhouse.
+On October 1, about 600 family members and friends paid tribute to Burr at a private memorial service at the Pasadena Playhouse.

 Burr bequeathed his estate to Robert Benevides, and excluded all relatives, including a sister, nieces, and nephews.
-His will was challenged, without success, by the two children of his late brother, James E. Burr.
+His will was challenged, without success, by two of the ten children of his late brother, James E. Burr.
 Benevides' attorney said that tabloid reports of an estate worth $32 million were an overestimate.